Showing posts with label physics. Show all posts

 • white glue.
 I also buy this by the gallon.

 • miscellany.
-Syd has experimented with all kinds of mix-ins for her slime, everything from sand to beads to dry rice and any other ephemera that comes her way.
+The kid has experimented with all kinds of mix-ins for her slime, everything from sand to beads to dry rice and any other ephemera that comes her way.
 She also likes to find unusual ingredients to make slime from.
 She made some awesome slime from stale Model Magic, but the slime that she tried to make from leftover play dough turned into a slimy nightmare that still makes me shudder a bit to think of it.

-I don't always appreciate Syd's passion for slime making; it's sticky, and messy, and that playroom table will likely never recover, sigh.
+I don't always appreciate the kid's passion for slime making; it's sticky, and messy, and that playroom table will likely never recover, sigh.
 But I figure that I bought the playroom table for the kids to use, and the stickiness and messiness is just the kid feeding her senses.
 She's being creative, she's exercising her STEM skills with all that creating and remixing recipes and discovering new combinations, and she's engaging in whole-body physics and chemistry by exploring the properties of a whole series of non-Newtonian fluids.

 And she's mastering the entire field of slime making, and experiencing the confidence and satisfaction of that mastery.
 What more could I ask glue and starch to do for a person?